 Get Help! (technology and library)

 At Brandeis University, we understand that information technology is infrastructure, and that infrastructure is a common good, so campus IT should be subject to some kind of shared governance.
 To that end, we have developed a system for having campus-wide conversations about our collective priorities and investments in IT infrastructure, services, and policy, and that system is referred to as IT Governance.
 With rapidly expanding possibilities come increasingly difficult choices about how best to use technology in support of academic and administrative goals of our university: one of the most important functions of IT governance is to provide guidance on those choices.

 The following IT Governance documentation was last reviewed by the Faculty Senate and the Integrated Planning and Budget Committee in Spring 2013:

 - IT Governance (updated 4/11/2013)

-If you are a Brandeis community member and would like to propose a project that involves an important technology component, please fill out the:
+If you are a Brandeis community member and would like to propose a project or define a problem that involves an important technology component, please fill out the:

 Within a week, an LTS project manager will contact you to confirm receipt of the proposal and to begin the conversation about developing a Project Petition.